wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 *Here `insertion sort`, `quick sort`, `selection sort` and all other sorts in $O(n^2)$ will give **TLE** i.e Time Limit Exceeded*

 ## STL Approach
-Note: Not preferred here in this problem, but still you will get an AC in Leetcode
+Note: Not preferred in this problem since it is a built-in function, but still you will get an AC in Leetcode.

 <Tabs>
 <TabItem value="cpp" label="C++">